mpociot/whiteboard/source/includes/_04-campaigns.md

 > This endpoint returns an empty response.

-Immediately resumes sending for a campaign.
-This user's sending calendar will reschedule itself to account for this campaign's pending emails.
+Resumes sending for a campaign.
+This team's sending calendar will reschedule itself to account for this campaign's pending emails.
 In rare cases it may take up to 5 minutes for the calendar to show scheduled times for this campaign.

 ### Parameters